HeliumEdu/deploy/README.md

 Done!

-All projects should now be accessible via https://heliumedu.dev, and API documentation should be accessible at API documentation can now also be viewed at https://heliumedu.dev/docs.
+All projects should now be accessible via https://heliumedu.dev, and API documentation can now also be viewed at https://heliumedu.dev/docs.
 When changes are made to deployment scripts (project's contain environmental changes, for instances new migrations), you should use the command below to ensure the `devbox` is working with the latest environment.

 ```
 bin/helium-cli deploy master devbox